 TRUST GOD: Do I Trust Me?

 It sounds profound and religious, but I am not quite certain what it means to trust God?
-Can I sit back and He will take care of me?
+Can I sit back and God will take care of me?
 Can I stick out my neck and have Him save me from making a fool of myself?
 Can I say something I should not have said and have God straighten it out for me?
 This kind of logic leads nowhere and spells trouble.

 God does not have a problem, I do.
 He does not go about finding trouble, I do.
 The question should not be whether I trust God but whether I trust myself.
 Can I say no to temptation or anything that shall place me in a predicament and others along with me?
 Trust has to do with self- confidence.
 I am endowed by the Creator to make out on my own and with others.
-I can be encouraged by others, but they cannot make me do what I in my conscience know would not benefit me or anyone else (Ro.2: 12-16).
+I can be encouraged by others, but they cannot make me do what I in my conscience know would not benefit me or anyone else (Romans 2:12-16).
 And if I cannot trust in me, how can I expect others to trust me?
 A recent Blogger put it well, “When someone says, ‘trust me’ run!”

 The test is, do I trust me so that I can be trusted?
 I am praying that I do.